 1. Focus segments for teaching a new song, preparing an element and practising an element 30% 2.
-Lesson plan showing a variety of goals 40% 3.
-Song analysis: visually analyse songs according to international folk song analysis, demonstrate understanding of the pedagogical use of an aural vocal approach 30% Total 100%
+Lessor plan showing a variety of goals 40% - nalysis: visually analyse songs according to international folk song analysis, demonstrate standing of the pedagogical use of an aural vocal approach 30% Total 100%